 2. They don’t make the style you want.

-4. They don’t make the quality you want.
+3. They don’t make the quality you want.

 Here’s some advice based on our decades of experience and expertise to help you navigate your way through these issues to get the best custom suit possible.

 (2) They don’t make the style you want.
-This is where you have to do the most work.
+This is where you must do the most work.
 If it’s simply that you want a suit in the style of a given designer in a size or colour that the mass production manufacturer doesn’t make that’s not too difficult.
 For this you really need a proper bespoke tailor who understands his patterns and can adapt them to any style and is not concerned with his own “House Style”.
 For this approach to work though you really must make sure that the tailor understands precisely what you want.
 This is not easy.
 I once made some costumes for a National Theatre production where the designer told me what he wanted.
 When I asked if he could give me a sketch he sent two photos, which were completely different from a cutting point of view, it took a lot of conversation to see what he thought were the common features and what he was looking for, and he was a professional designer.
-The tailor would ideally need a sketch or a series of photos with elements from each of them that you want combined to make your customised garment..
+The tailor would ideally need a sketch or a series of photos with elements from each of them that you want combined to make your customised garment.

 For a free consultation on a bespoke suit and options please contact us today.